g14a/g14a.github.io/_posts/golang/channels/2021-11-20-channels-and-deadlocks.md

 ```

-<span style="color:#FF02c4"><b>The reason we added a size to the channel on `line 16` is to allow `pool` number of files to be access by goroutines.
+<span style="color:#FF02c4"><b>The reason we added a size to the channel on `line 16` is to allow `maxConcurrency` number of files to be access by goroutines.
 It is also the reason why we did not pop empty structs from the channel in the `getEntries` function in a goroutine.
 Remember the portal example.
 Buffered channels don't act like portals.
 Only non-buffered channels do.</b></span>

 Let's run this program by passing a value of 20 to the `-p` flag.